 Design Best Practices - As creatives, we always want to create something unique, but when it comes to the layout and design of your church app - the more familiar, the better!
 If you go to the app store on your phone, you will see that the top 10 most downloaded apps of all time have the same look and feel.
 Take Instagram for instance, they have a news feed that scrolls, but the classic tab bar at the bottom of the page.
 They have kept this the same since they launched the app many years ago because its most familiar and easiest for people to navigate.
 We want people, not the app to be in control.
 The best church apps find the correct balance between enabling users and avoiding unwanted outcomes.
 An app can make people feel like they're in control by keeping interactive elements familiar and predictable.
 Just doing this will make the usability of your app 1000% easier and in turn, more people will feel inclined to use your app.

 Designing your first app can seem daunting, but it's not!
-Keep these three tips in mind when designing what your app will look like aesthetically (looks) and practically (content) and please, lean in on the expertise of our apps team & your grow coach.
+Keep these three tips in mind when designing what your app will look like aesthetically (looks) and practically (content) and please, lean in on the expertise of our apps team & our success team.
 We are here to make the build & launch of your app as seamless and fun as possible!